 for linear infrastructure that is an essential petroleum activity authorised in an environmentally sensitive area or its protection zone, be no greater than 40m in total width.

+Authorised disturbance to Environmentally Sensitive Areas

+(Biodiversity 6) Despite condition (Biodiversity 5 (c)), should the quality of protection zone land be deemed historically disturbed (subject to assessment by a suitably qualified person), or of low environmental value, then condition Biodiversity 5 (c) is silent.

 (Biodiversity 8) Where petroleum activities are to be carried out in environmentally sensitive areas or their protection zones, the petroleum activities must be carried out in accordance with Schedule F, Table 1 — Authorised petroleum activities in environmentally sensitive areas and their protection zones.

 Schedule F, Table 1 — Authorised petroleum activities in environmentally sensitive areas and their protection zones